The administration app for clubs, groups, teams and associations.

 Determine the members who may lodge an objection, as well as the form and provisions relating to time limits, in the statutes.
 In case of doubt, this saves you a lot of work and discussion.

-Together with nine experts from practice, we have written a 98-page ePaper on current topics relating to clubs.
+Together with nine experts from practice, we have written a 98-page ePaper on current topics relating to associations.
 The ePaper contains 5 chapters and 15 topics on important areas relating to the organization, members, funding, sponsors, taxes and more.
-You can download the handbook as a free download from the club handbook website.
+You can download the handbook as a free download from the association handbook website.

 Here you can find answers to frequently asked questions about the club protocol.